Regan’s Advocacy Helped Jamari Reunite With His Mother

 on the other, Jamari’s case was closed by a judge in dependency court.

-You can support children like Jamari and the 30,000 children
+You can honor a mom like Regan and Tera, and support children like Jamari and the

-in the LA County foster care system who deserve the
+30,000 children in LA County’s child welfare system who deserve the

 opportunity to thrive and the hope of a better future.